boardfish/dissertation/contents/2-requirements-and-analysis.md

 that less work would be necessary to deploy the application in a container in a production environment.

-Originally, I weighed ERB and React against one another as view engines.
-This estimation was taken on the assumption that I would use React even where interactivity and state management were not required.
+Originally, ERB and React were weighed against one another as view engines.
+This estimation was taken on the assumption that React would be used even where interactivity and state management were not required.
 In hindsight, this approach would have slowed development.
 Instead, my final decision to apply React only where functional improved the quality of the application without